LPBeaulieu/Typewriter-OCR-TintypeText/README.md

     from the dataset, to avoid training on this erroneous data.
   - All the other characters in the ".txt" files are the same as those that you typed on your typewriter.
 The character images are stored in subfolders within the "Dataset" folder bearing the character's name (e.g. "a" character images are stored in the subfolder named "a").

+Once you're done validating the individual ".txt" files, you can delete the "Dataset" folder once more, add all of the ".txt" files along with their corresponding JPEG images to the "Training&Validation Data" folder and run the "create_dataset.py" code to get your complete dataset!

   <br><b>File 3: train_model.py</b>- This code will train a convoluted neural network deep learning model from the labelled character images
   within the Dataset folder.
 It will also provide you with the accuracy of the model in making OCR predictions, which will be displayed in the command line for every epoch (run through the entire dataset).
 The default hypeparameters (number of epochs=3, batch size=64,